-An anxiolytic (also antipanic or antianxiety agent) [ 1 ] is a drug that inhibits anxiety.
-Some recreational drugs like alcoholic beverages (ethanol) induce anxiolysis.
+Anxiolytic.
+An anxiolytic (also antipanic or antianxiety agent) is a medication or other intervention that inhibits anxiety.

-Hydroxyzine ( pron.: / h aɪ ˈ d r ɒ k s ɨ z iː n / ; sold as Vistaril , Atarax ) is a first-generation antihistamine of the diphenylmethane and piperazine classes.
-It was first synthesized by Union Chimique Belge in 1956 and was marketed by Pfizer in the United States later the same year, [ 2 ] and is still in widespread use today.
-Due to its antagonistic effects on several receptor systems in the brain, hydroxyzine has strong anxiolytic and mild antiobsessive as well as antipsychotic properties. [ 3 ] Today it is used primarily for the symptomatic relief of anxiety and tension associated with psychoneurosis and as an adjunct in organic disease states in which anxiety is manifested.
+It was first synthesized by Union Chimique Belge in 1956 and was marketed by Pfizer in the United States later the same year, and is still in widespread use today.
+Due to its antagonistic effects on several receptor systems in the brain, hydroxyzine is claimed to have strong anxiolytic and mild antiobsessive as well as antipsychotic properties.
+Today it is used primarily for the symptomatic relief of anxiety and tension associated with psychoneurosis and as an adjunct in organic disease states in which anxiety is manifested.
 Meclozine.
 Meclizine (INN, or meclozine) is an antihistamine considered to be an antiemetic.